Beyond relational

 MongoDB 1.0 already supports:

-- Master/Slave replication (later replica set with automatic failover in 1.6)
+- Master/Slave replication with manually managed failover

-- Horizontal sharding (in preparation for 1.6, September 2010)
+- Horizontal sharding (in preparation for subsequent releases)

 - Server-side map-reduce for aggregations